-- When all is said and done, wealth will not bring you happiness.
+- When all is said and done, wealth will not bring me happiness.
 It just won’t.
 In fact, it has the exact opposite effect in many cases.

 - Being the CEO of a growth startup sucks.
 It’s extremely stressful, and it comes with on-going sacrifices (mostly related to time) that I’m just not willing to make.

 - Many people look to entrepreneurship as an escape from the rat race (i.e. a job they hate).
 It’s not an escape from the rat race, it’s merely a transition to an entirely different rat race – where instead of chasing money, and position, you’re now chasing money, fame, and head count.
 As the founder of a VC, or angel backed company, the sad reality is that you’ll be even more trapped than back when you were an employee.
-As an added bonus, your performance will be under a microscope until either you exit, or they kick you out.
+As an added bonus, your performance will be under an even larger microscope.

 - The joys felt after exiting a startup are short-lived.
-It’s common knowledge that most businesses are doomed to fail, but let’s say that luck is with you, and you do happen to strike it rich… What next?
+It’s common knowledge that most businesses are doomed to fail, but let’s say that luck is with you and you do happen to strike it rich… What next?
 Now you have a bunch of money, but your business is no longer yours.
-If you’re acquired, you’ll be stuck as some boring enterprise for another 2-4 years.
-You’ll long for that rush you felt as a founder, and the emptiness will eat at you.
+If you’re acquired, you’ll be stuck as some boring enterprise for another 2-4 years just to collect your full payout.
+You’ll long for that rush you felt before the acquisition, and the emptiness will eat at you.

 Unfortunately, this side of the startup founder equation is seldom talked about.
-Conveniently, you only hear about the unicorns, and the overnight success stories.
+Conveniently, you only hear about the unicorns, the big wins, and the overnight success stories.